Criss Angel: Television specials and promotional appearances (2002–2005)

 On October 20, 2002, Angel performed in the ABC Family television special named Criss Angel Mindfreak: Postmodern illusionist, an hour-long performance and tribute to Harry Houdini.
 The special aired again on December 24, 2002, on Channel 4 in the U.K. The Birmingham Evening Mail reviewed the show, writing, "Criss Angel is currently making a name for himself as a more provocative, darker alternative to [other illusionists].
 He walks the streets of New York, hypnotising passers-by, turning cups of take-away coffee into cockroaches and suspending himself from the ceiling by inserting hooks into his back.
 The piece de resistance of all these mind games is an update of the Houdini underwater trick - an attempt to stay in a (cell) tank of water for 24 hours, padlocked and restrained.
 All seems to be going well, until the filter system breaks down and the water begins to heat up."

-On October 31, 2003, the SciFi Channel aired the one-hour special Supernatural starring Angel.
+On October 31, 2003, the Sci-Fi Channel aired the one-hour special Supernatural starring Angel.
 Kate O'Hare said of the special that, "Filmed in part at Universal Theme Park in Orlando, Fla., "Supernatural" finds Angel crawling up buildings, passing a quarter through his skin, spontaneously combusting and having otherworldly creatures burst from his chest."
 When asked about his process in creating television specials, Angel said that, "I like to have my hand in everything on my TV specials.
 I'm the executive producer; I direct it; I create it.
 I write all the music for my TV specials and my live performances.
 It's on my label.
 I write it; I produce it."
 During the special Angel performed stunts, including lighting himself on fire and making a tarantula emerge from a pedestrian's soda can.
 In 2003, Angel was also featured in the two-hour TBS special Made in Japan.

-In early 2003, Angel performed at the release of the new branding for Miller Lite beer in Milwaukee, Wisconsin on the 80th anniversary of Houdini's last performance in that city.
+In early 2003, Angel performed at the release of the new branding for Miller Lite beer in Milwaukee, Wisconsin, on the 80th anniversary of Houdini's last performance in that city.
 For the performance, he was suspended ten stories in the air and bound in a straitjacket, from which he escaped.
 He also performed an illusion at Ozzfest in 2005.
 During this period Angel also earned money selling signed merchandise, making up to $50,000 a day.